ai-how/Nitin-Panwar.github.io/_posts/2017-12-08-Top 100 Data science interview questions.md

  4. Specificity(True negative rate) = TN/N
  5. Precision(Positive predicted value) = TP/(TP+FP)
  6. F-Score(Harmonic mean of precision and recall) = (1+b)(PREC.REC)/(b^2PREC+REC) where b is commonly .5,1,2.

+ ### 6. What is selection Bias ?
+ Selection bias occurs when sample obtained is not represantative of the population intended to be analyzed.
+ Example:- It may have more samples related to one category and less samples related to other categories.

+ ### 7. What are the different kernels in SVM.
+ There are four types of kernels in SVM.
+ 1. Linear Kernel
+ 2. Polynomial kernel
+ 3. Radial basis kernel
+ 4. Sigmoid kernel

+ # To Be Continued...